openlibhums/memory-alpha/content/support/guides/workflow-author.md

         - Last name
         - Institution (can be supplied as ‘N/A’ or ‘Independent’ for those who do not have one)
         - Email address
     - An account will also be generated for the author based on this information so that they can log in to the journal and check the progress of the paper.
-They will need to use the Password Reset function to get access to their account.
+They will need to use the password reset function to get access to their account.

 You can use the trash icon to delete authors from a submission.
 The arrow handles can be used to drag and drop the authors’ names to reorder them.